qwj/python-vpn/README.rst

 .. code:: rst

   $ pip3 install pvpn
-  Successfully installed pvpn-0.0.5
+  Successfully installed pvpn-0.1.2
   $ pvpn -p yourpassword
   Serving on UDP :500 :4500...
   ^C

-Open the UDP port :500 :4500 to your device.
-Add "IKEv2 (iOS) (Turn off User Authentication)" or "IPSec IKEv2 PSK (Android)" VPN, write down the id "test" and password "yourpassword".
+Open server's UDP port :500 :4500 to your device.
+In system setting, add an "IPSec" (iOS) or "IPSec IKE PSK" (Android) VPN, write down the server address and password "yourpassword".
 Connect.

-You should change the default password to keep higher security.
+You should change the default password "test" to keep higher security.
 See "pvpn -h" for more options.

-**python-vpn** don't add network interfaces or iptables to your system.
-Enter to start and Ctrl+C to stop.

 Features
 --------

 - Clean, lightweight and easy to use
-- IKEv1, IKEv2 PSK support with auto-detection
+- IKEv1, IKEv2 auto-detection
 - TCP stack implementation
 - TCP/UDP tunnel support